jdart1/arasan-chess/doc/BUILD.md

-The BUILD_TYPE variable can be used to specify the desired instruction set for the compilation: this works not just with the chess engine, but with the tuner and utiliies, also.
+The BUILD_TYPE variable can be used to specify the desired instruction set for the compilation: this works not just with the chess engine, but with the utiliies, also.
 For example:

 make BUILD_TYPE=avx2 utils